 Campus involvement takes many forms.
 Some students participate in Greek life, while others are active in honor societies and pre-professional groups.
 Many students join intramural sports teams or attend school-sponsored events.
 Career-minded students often work on campus or assist faculty in academic research.

 Students who are active on campus often perform better academically than their less-involved peers.
-Some studies suggest that participating in intramural sports can also positively impact students' performance in school.
+Some studies suggest that participating in intramural sports can positively impact students' performance in school.

 Student organizations often host events, such as holiday parties, fundraisers, and film screenings.
 Some departments host end-of-semester celebrations.
-Dorm residents may participate in activities like open mic nights or talent shows.
+Dorm residents may participate in activities like open mic nights and talent shows.
 Students who join a college chorus, glee club, or marching band perform at concerts and sporting events.